London Hand and Wrist Unit

 Need to know

-With your fingers and thumbs are in constant use this procedure eases pain and restores mobility in an arthritic hand joint.
+With your fingers and thumbs are in constant use surgery can eases pain and restore mobility in an arthritic hand joint.
 Wear and tear can mean an increased risk of osteoarthritis in your knuckles, thumb joint and the joints at the end of your fingers.
-The cartilage cushioning your finger joints...
+The cartilage cushioning your finger joints can...

 Need to know